twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 	- Around 300 years into the future, earth was ravaged by climate change so the United Nations formed and emergency world government to tackle the issues, part of the solution was space exploration.
 5.  **Analysis of novel using literary lenses.
-Examine how one or more of the following literary lenses. informs your interpretation of the novel:** psychological lens gender lens
+Examine how one or more of the following literary lenses. informs your interpretation of the novel:** psychological lens
+	- Miller sees julie in his mind gender lens
 	- We are in a future where men and women are equal, it is more about the differences between races. socio-economic lens
-	- Earth
+	- Earth - half poor half rich - literally
-	- Mars
+	- Mars - rich
-	- Belt
+	- Belt - poor all around
 	archetypal lens
+	- Is anyone really a hero? they end up being ones at the end
-	critical race theory
+	- **LOOK AT SOME MORE LENSES** critical race theory
 	- Earth
 	- Mars